inaciobanu/Daily-Planner-App/README.md

 # Third-Party APIs: Work Day Scheduler

-## Your Task
+## Task

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+Create a simple calendar application that helps a user to save events for each hour of the day by modifying starter code.
+This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
 Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.

+## Applying What we've learned this week

+Thsi week's activities in preparation for this challenge involved:
+- jQuery - creating, updating, appending HTML elements
+- Attaching functionality to events + use of the .css() method
+- DOM Traversal using jQuery
+- Event delegation; turning Browser API Elements into jQuery elements
+- Rewriting JavaScript as jQuery (a comparison)
+- jQuery UI widgets, including Dialog, Autocomplete, and Date Picker
+- jQuery interactions (sortable)
+- Using Moment.js to calculate time differences.

 ## User Story